-The Group's exposure to interest rates is related to financial liabilities contracted with a fixed and / or floating rate.
+The Group's exposure to interest rates is related to financial liabilities contracted with a fixed and/or floating rate.
 In the first case, the Group faces a risk of fair value variation on these assets or liabilities, since every change in market rates involves an opportunity cost.
 In the second case, such change has a direct impact on interest value, consequently causing cash variations.

-During 2015, the reference interest rates in the euro area remained at very low levels, even reaching negative values at the end of the year.
-According to the European Central Bank projections published on March 216 ("March 2016 ECB staff macroeconomic projections for the euro area"), rates should remain at very low levels during 2016 and 2017, with a modest growth expected for 2018.
+During 2016, the reference interest rates in the Euro area remained at very low levels, in line with what has been seen in recent years.
+Thus, according to the European Central Bank projections published in March 2017 ("March 2017 ECB staff macroeconomic projections for the euro area"), short-term interest rates should remain in negative territory until 2019, however there is a growth of long-term interest rates.